omkarcloud/google-maps-scraper/README.md

 The scraper accepts a list of searches and outputs data in the format outlined in the files below:

-- To view a sample of the JSON output, visit [here](https://drive.google.com/file/d/19745V8flLE3-m1xSRAB9msv89AiI82_Q/view?usp=sharing).
+- See a sample of the JSON output [here](https://drive.google.com/file/d/19745V8flLE3-m1xSRAB9msv89AiI82_Q/view?usp=sharing).
-- To view a sample of the CSV output, visit [here](https://drive.google.com/file/d/1zfEYV126u6cSTXEa0myKq84mDUVGYf3e/view?usp=drive_link).
+- See a sample of the CSV output [here](https://drive.google.com/file/d/1zfEYV126u6cSTXEa0myKq84mDUVGYf3e/view?usp=drive_link).

 Also, The Scraper costs only $36!
 The simple payment process is as follows: